NanZ-hash/Tic-Tac-Toe/README.md

 designing a clear plan and wireframe to satisfy the user story that given.

-* the first problem was whom the program will know how is player X and who is player O, there for a special ID was given, setting a count that increment in every round .. if the count is Even then the pointer will be assigned to X otherwise, it's O.
+* the first problem was whom the program will know who is player X and who is player O, there for a special ID was given, setting a count that increment in every round .. if the count is Even then the pointer will be assigned to X otherwise, it's O.

 * the second problem was what approach was the winning conditions ..
 I chose to identify the places of the piece by using classes. assigning each class to the ID of the square.